By Elisheva Maline

 If you had looked away in the five seconds in took him to scale the wall, you'd never have known the young man was there.

-Anyway, the story carried on in the fashion of a classic fairy tale.
+The story carried on in the fashion of a classic fairy tale.
 Happy endings all around.

-But the two guards?
+And the two guards?
 They got fired.

 We, as people and as Jews, each have a personal mission statement in this world.
 And when we were born, G-d tasked us with achieving it; we do this by manning our individual guard posts.